Electric car platform for Hyundai, Kia, Genesis: Bi-directional charging, robotaxi ready

 Hyundai Motor Group E-GMP platform

 Perhaps most noteworthy, from a charging standpoint, is that the E-GMP has been developed from the start for bi-directional charging.
 Using a new Integrated Charging Control Unit (ICCU) instead of a typical onboard charger design, these next-gen EVs will have vehicle-to-load (V2L) functionality, making them capable of discharging energy for outside uses without other components.
-They can supply up to 3.5 kw of power.

 That’s enough to operate both a 55-inch TV and an air conditioner for up to 24 hours—or perhaps, to put it more bluntly, home needs on a just-the-basics level during a brownout.

+They can supply up to 3.5 kw of power for accessories or somewhat more than that through CCS—to help charge other vehicles, for instance.

 For smaller vehicles especially, Hyundai president and R&D chief Albert Bierrmann said that Hyundai will keep building electric vehicles on ICE platforms—particularly smaller ones.